 How to sew a small clutch bag pattern!
 I’ve been loving a whole lot of little bags that I see on Pinterest – especially those that have a zipper compartment on the inside.
-I put a little zipper pouch inside this little bag that is perfect for keeping your cash, coins, cards, and keys safe.
+For this free sewing pattern, I put a little zipper pouch inside this little bag that is perfect for keeping your cash, coins, cards, and keys safe.
 There is also the perfect spot for your phone.

 As you can see above, I can fit my iPhone in the little pocket behind the integrated zipper pouch, and then I have a nice sized compartment in front of the zipper pouch where I can hold my keys, lip gloss, and little notebook.
 And (of course), I put my cards and cash in the zipper pouch.
 Yay!
 It’s everything I need and nothing I don’t. 🙂